 More timber is logged off the BHNF than on any other national forest and Republicans want more.

 The collapse of the Black Hills ponderosa pine monoculture was forecast as early as 2002 but now bug counters at the Black Hills National Forest are saying its bark beetle outbreak has peaked although dry grasses still plague the region.

 In New Mexico local public collaboration drives fuel treatments on ponderosa pine and piñón-juniper forests.

 The Santa Fe National Forest gets it.

 Prescribed fires are one of the most effective tools available to resource managers for restoring fire-adapted ecosystems.
 These fires mimic natural fires by reducing forest fuels, recycling nutrients and increasing habitat diversity.
 Prescribed fires are managed with firefighter and public safety as the first priority.
-[Los Alamos Daily Post]Ponderosa pine evolved in the American Southwest and only reached the Black Hills and central Montana about a thousand years ago and central Montana during the last millenia.
+[Los Alamos Daily Post]Ponderosa pine evolved in the American Southwest and only reached the Black Hills about four thousand years ago and central Montana during the last millenia.

 Lodgepole pine and Douglas Fir have been extirpated from the Black Hills for nearly a century: the oldest aspen was virtually logged out during European settlement; yet, tiny stands of old-growth ponderosa pine can still be found in the Hills.

 Ponderosa pine contain much higher levels of volatile organic compounds (VOCs) than many other cone-bearing trees and tends to be more explosive in wildfire conditions especially when under drought stress.
 Beetle-affected trees are pockmarked with 'pitchouts' that burst into flames during wildfires and torch more readily.